-Within the 2017 and 2018 impacted areas, 41 percent of the population identifies as Hispanic.
-Colusa, Los Angeles, Santa Barbara, and Ventura Counties all feature the highest percentage of people that identify as Hispanic.
-Trinity, Shasta, and Nevada Counties have the lowest percentage of population that identify as Hispanic.
+Within DR-4344the 2017 and DR-43532018 impacted areas, 4241 percent of the population identifies as Hispanic.
+Within the CountiesColusa, Los Angeles County has, Santa Barbara, and Ventura Counties all feature the highest percentage of populationpeople that identifies identify as Hispanic, while.
+Trinity, Shasta, and Nevada County hasCounties have the lowest percentage.
+For the MID Areas, 42 percent of Ventura County and 27 percent of Sonoma County of population that identify as Hispanic.
 While the percentages show that share of population per county, the population of people who identify as Hispanic or Latino is significant in the impacted areas.